Disclaimer: Batman doesn't belong to me. ^..^

 "Stay away from me!"
 Kellerman shrieked, clawing at something that wasn't there.

-This appeared to be the breaking point for Kellerman, as he launched himself up and attempted to harm the Scarecrow.
-I noticed how the latter stood and leaned back so far I thought the shrink may have actually forced him over backwards, but then he swung an arm around and caught Kellerman in the gut, sending him flying into a wall.
+Kellerman appeared to reach his breaking point then.
+He launched himself up and attempted to harm the Scarecrow, who stood on the desk and leaned back so far I thought the shrink had forced him over backwards.
+But then he swung an arm round and caught Kellerman in the gut, sending him into a wall.
 Several papers that were tacked up fluttered down.
 I saw they were news articles and suchlike, all on Poison Ivy.

 "My my, got a little crush have we?"
 I taunted him, waving a crumpled clipping before his petrified eyes.
 Sweat ran in fine rivulets from his forehead.
 "Well, Red's running around this place if you want a call from her."